dougeby/IntuneDocs/intune/security-baseline-settings-windows.md

 The most recent baseline version is **MDM Security Baseline for Spring 2019 Update (19H1)**

 > [!NOTE]
-> In June of 2019, this security baseline changed from being in preview, to being generally available.
-Profiles that were created prior to the availability of the *MDM Security Baseline for Spring 2019 Update (19H1)* baseline won't update to reflect the the settings and values that are in the MDM Security Baseline for Spring 2019 Update (19H1) version that is now generally available version.
+> In June of 2019, the preview MDM security baseline was replaced by the release of the *MDM Security Baseline for Spring 2019 Update (19H1)* template, which is generaly available (not in preview).
+Profiles that were created prior to the availability of the *MDM Security Baseline for Spring 2019 Update (19H1)* baseline won't update to reflect the the settings and values that are in the MDM Security Baseline for Spring 2019 Update (19H1) version.
+Although you cannot create new profiles based on the preview template, you can edit and continue to use profiles you previously created that are based on the preview template.
 >
 > View [what's changed](#whats-changed-in-the-new-template) between the Preview template and the *MDM Security Baseline for Spring 2019 Update (19H1)* template.